ministryofjustice/hmpps-component-dependencies/README.md

 # hmpps-component-dependencies
 POC to look into surfacing app insight dependencies for the developer portal

 ## why?

-This is a proof of component to show how we can expose dependency information about components by combining data from the data catalogue and app insights.
+This is a proof of component to show how we can expose dependency information about components by combining data from the service catalogue and app insights.

-This supports a couple of use cases for teams:
+This supports at least the following use cases:

-- Easily see who they would impact with changes
+- It allows teams to easily see which components they would impact by changing their service
-- Help support the root cause analysis process during outages
+- It helps teams support identify root cause during outages

 The benefit of using app insights for this is that it provides a live view of what the components actually call rather than having to rely on accuracy of health checks being present.

 ## what?

 This builds up a graph of bidirectionally interconnected component nodes.

+This graph can be navigated in both directions, to view a components dependencies and also the things that rely on it.

-Components can be retrieved by name and then the following 4 functions are exposed on them:
+Components can be retrieved by name and then the following 4 functions are available:

 ### `getDependencies`